Teach For Malaysia > Fellowship FAQs

 Can I choose my subject?

 If I am placed in a rural area/a place where I am unfamiliar with, will it be safe?
-How do I go about finding accomodation/ transportation?
+How do I go about finding accommodation/ transportation?

 The safety of our Fellows is an important priority within Teach For Malaysia.
-We have a team of staff members located in each of our regions, working hard to support our Fellows with any matters.
-Our teams also help to smoothen the transition into the region at the start of the Fellowship, by facilitating housing search and organising meetings with important stakeholders in the region.
+Our teams will help to smoothen the transition into the region at the start of the Fellowship by facilitating housing search and organising meetings with important stakeholders in the region.
 We do our best to make you feel safe and at home at soon as possible!

 I would like to do the Fellowship but I am bound to a certain region.
 Could I still apply?